swaldman/mchange-sysadmin-scripts/README.md

 to execute your task, using the default reporters.

 Once you have defined your task, check out the `.service` and `.timer` files in [`systemd`](systemd).
 It's very easy to follow the pattern and make new ones for your new task.

 You can define traditional shell scripts as helpers, and place them in the [`bin`](bin) directory.
 Very trivial shell scripts can dramatically simplify the Scala you might othewise need to write.

+Your systemd services should run as user `mchange-sysadmin` if privileged access is not required, or as `root` if it is, because only those two users have access to configuration and authentication information.

+(If you want, you can play around with defining a shared group for other unprivileged accounts, and making config and auth files group readable.
+Note, though, that all users that run mchange-sysadmin scripts will download their own copies of its scala dependencies, costing about 500 MB per user as of this writing.)

 ## Known shortcomings